MrEliptik/mreliptik.github.io/_posts/2023-02-09-godot-area-collision.markdown

 ### The problem

 In VR, you have to put your UI somewhere in the 3D world and you use an Area to interact with it, usually using a raycast.
 The raycast gives you the collision point so you can create a fake mouse event on the Control nodes of your UI.
 If you want to be able to "touch" the UI with your finger when using hand tracking, using a raycast doesn't work well.
 So instead, I attached an area to the fingertip.
 The only problem with this solution is that we have no way of knowing were exactly we collided with the UI's area.

+![VR UI interaction][vr_ui]

 Well, of course there's a solution but what I mean is it's not available straight in the Area node.
 Enough talking, let's jump to the solution!

 ### The solution